Dunescape Camber (East Sussex)

 In this 'you may also like' section we attempt to answer what else can I do?
 Here you have a list by order of being the closest some more beaches, things to see and do, places to eat and upcoming events.

-- 22nd August 2019-26th August 2019The Rye jazz and blues festival is taking place from Thursday 22nd – Monday 26th August and encompasses the bank holiday weekend.
+- 27th August 2020-31st August 2020The Rye jazz and blues festival is taking place from Thursday 27th to Monday 31st August and encompasses the bank holiday weekend.
 Music includes a mix of jazz, blues, RnB, Soul, Folk, Roots, Latin, Cuban and contemporary music performances at various venues in Rye.
 There will also be refreshments, food and bars serving drinks and food throughout the day.

 - Beach: Camber Sands View: Part of the Gallivant Hotel, the Beach Bistro can be found opposite the dunes of Camber, overlooking 5 miles of pristine sandy beach.
 What’s on the menu?: A New England style bistro with a menu centred around freshly caught, local fish.
 And something else… When the sun shines, they open a marquee on their driftwood decking, with an outdoor kitchen serving grilled local meats, fresh fish and salads.